aws-samples/amazon-cognito-vue-workshop/README.md

 - Sign Up page - will allow users to sign-up in your application
 - Sign In page - will allow users to sign into in your application
 - Confirm account page - allows users to confirm their account after sign-up
-- Forgot Password - will allow users to reset their password
+- Forgot Password - will allow users to reset their password (this page will already be coded for you completely)
 - Enabled MFA - allows user to enable MFA on their account

 #### Contacts